Jaime Cardriche

 Jaime Xenos Cardriche (March 20, 1968 – July 28, 2000) was an American actor best known for his role as the character "Tim" on Malcolm & Eddie.

 Early life

-Cardriche grew up in Cerritos, California and attended Oklahoma State University where he played both football and basketball.
+Cardriche grew up in Cerritos, California, and attended Oklahoma State University where he played both football and basketball.

 Acting career

 Cardriche appeared primarily in sitcoms such as Family Matters, The Fresh Prince of Bel-Air, A Different World, Malcolm & Eddie, Who's the Boss?, The Wayans Bros., and Hangin' with Mr. Cooper.
-He was also a professional wrestler, the Harlem Warlord in the Pacific Wrestling Alliance.
 His last acting appearance was in the episode "A Simple Plan" on the sitcom The Parkers.

-He also was a professional wrestler working as the Harlem Warlord for Pacific Wrestling Alliance in 1988.

 Death

-Cardriche died on July 28, 2000, from complications during gall bladder surgery aged 32.
-He is buried at Forest Lawn Memorial Park Cypress.
+Cardriche died July 28, 2000, from complications during gall bladder surgery at age 32.